forzayt/django_FLOWERSHOP_APP/README.md

 # FLOSUN

-# Flower Shop Static Website
+# Flower Shop Website

-Welcome to the Medical Shop Static Website repository!
-This repository contains the source code for a static website developed for a medical shop.
+Welcome to the Flower Shop  Website repository!
+This repository contains the source code for a  website developed for a flower shop.
 The website provides essential information about the medical shop, its products, services, and contact details.
-It is built using HTML, CSS, and JavaScript.
+It is built using HTML, CSS,JavaScript,bootstrap,django,Mysql,Python,.

 ## Table of Contents